 If managing your type 2 diabetes is starting to feel like a full-time job, a life coach could be for you.
-He can work with you to make lifestyle tweaks that can help bring your condition under control.
+They can work with you to make lifestyle tweaks that can help bring your condition under control.

 The Difference Between a Diabetes Educator and a Life Coach

 You may have heard your doctor talk about a diabetes educator.
 That's a little different than a life coach.
 An educator will teach you about the basics of diabetes and how it will affect your life.
-He also helps you manage your medications, teaches you how to inject insulin if you need it, and shows you how to use a blood sugar meter.
+They also helps you manage your medications, teaches you how to inject insulin if you need it, and shows you how to use a blood sugar meter.